 |---|---|---|

-Budget for: Airport transfer, rideshare, metro or light rail research, taxis, and backup route.
+Budget for: Airport transfer, rideshare, metro or local transit research, event-day pickup rules, and backup timing.

-Main risk: World Cup event controls can change normal stadium access assumptions.
+Main risk: World Cup event controls can change normal stadium access and make prepaid transfers brittle.

-Budget for: Cards, cash access, currency conversion, eSIM, roaming, maps, and ticket access.
+Budget for: Passport or entry checks, cards, cash access, currency conversion, eSIM, maps, and digital ticket access.

-Main risk: Phone or payment problems can become matchday problems when tickets and routes are digital.
+Main risk: Phone, entry, or payment problems can become matchday problems when tickets and routes are digital.

 Route Strategy